Desire100/Object-Detection-and-Tracking-with-OpenCV-/README.md

 This repository will help you to understand a variety of object detection and tracking methods with help of opencv which is open source computer vison library.

 ## Template Matching
- Simply looking for an exact copy of an image in another image.

  Template matching is the simplest form of object detection.
 It simply scans a larger image for a  provided template by sliding the template target image across the larfer image.

 ## Corner Detection